orlikoski/Skadi/README.md

 | USNJRNL            | parser:usnjrnl                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |

 ## Visualizations
-There are 15 pre-built Visualizations in the CCF-VM.
+15 pre-built Visualizations in the CCF-VM.
 Table 2 contains the list of the built in Kibana Visualizations in CCF-VM.

 | Name             | Saved Search Used                    |
 |------------------|--------------------------------------|